-JHOSC8 Minutes of the Previous Meeting
+3 Minutes of the Previous Meeting

-RESOLVED - that the minutes of the meeting held on 6 August 2020 be confirmed and signed by the Chair.
+The minutes of the meeting held on 6 August 2020 were confirmed as a correct record.

-JHOSC9 System Winter Plan 2020-2021
+4 System Winter Planning 2020 - 2021

 Sam Tilley, Director of Planning, Shropshire and Telford and Wrekin Clinical Commissioning Groups, and Nigel Lee, Chief Operating Officer, Shrewsbury and Telford Hospital Trust, were in attendance to present the report before members and answer questions.
 The report explained that the usual winter planning arrangements were set within a wider Restoration and Recovery Programme for the NHS as a result of the covid19 pandemic.
 It also explained the requirements set out in the most recent "Phase 3 letter" (12 August 2020) including the acceleration of return to near normal levels of non-covid19 health services and preparation for winter demand pressures alongside vigilance for covid19 spikes locally.